Ayben06/UserClassfication/README.md

 The database I worked with consists of seven columns used as predictor variables and one as a target variable (the `purchased` column).
 The target variable is a binary column where `0` indicates a student who hasn’t bought a subscription and `1` represents a student who has.
 Predictor variables store metrics related to student behavior recorded during the free-plan period.

 ## Data Preprocessing
-### Importing the Database: Import and analyze the dataset.The first step to creating a machine learning model is importing the data source.
+### Importing the Database
+Import and analyze the dataset.
+The first step to creating a machine learning model is importing the data source.
 Import the data in the ml_datasource.csv file and carefully study the output.
+### Removing Outliers
-###Removing Outliers: Examine the distribution plots of the numerical features and study their skewness.
-   Remove data points from the `DataFrame` that meet the following criteria:
+Examine the distribution plots of the numerical features and study their skewness.Remove data points from the `DataFrame` that meet the following criteria:

    - Minutes watched larger than 1,000
    - Number of courses surpassing 10